 Kata Tjuṯa, also known as the Olgas, is located in the same National Park as Uluṟu, its domes and gorges have always been a source of life in the desert.

 Traditionally it is a sacred place for Anangu men, when visiting Kata Tjuṯa they camp a distance from the domes, avoid swimming in the gorges’ waterholes and walk quietly whilst traversing between formations.
 This is done out of respect for the cultural story connected to the site.

-We suggest heading to the Cultural Centre before visiting the sites in Uluṟu Kata Tjuṯa National Park.
-Your visit will support the local community and allow you to gain a deeper understanding of the Anangu way of life.
+As mentioned, we suggest heading to the Cultural Centre before visiting any of the sites in Uluṟu Kata Tjuṯa National Park.
+Your visit will support the local Muṯitjulu Community Aboriginal Corporation and allow you to gain a deeper understanding of the Anangu way of life.